zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Duration:** Moment
 **Experience:** Letting go, completing, offering

 The work must leave the creator.
 It must enter the world as an independent entity.
-This is the hardest phase for many creators—the work was part of them, and now it is not.
+This is the hardest phase for many creators, the work was part of them, and now it is not.

 **Characteristics:**
 - Requires decision (when is "done" done?)